Short answer

 Update policy

-Aeredium information can change quickly during testnet and pre-launch phases.
-Status-sensitive pages should include a visible last updated date and should be reviewed when one of the following changes occurs:
+Early-stage project information can change quickly.
+Status-sensitive pages should include a visible last updated date and should be reviewed when any of the following occur:

-• The official Aeredium site, white paper, or blog publishes a material update.
+• An official project site, white paper, or blog publishes a material update to its claims, roadmap, or token information.

-• The public explorer shows a major change in activity, availability, or network status.
+• A public explorer or network shows a major change in activity, availability, or status.

-• AER receives a verified exchange listing, official contract detail, or official access route.
+• A token receives a verified exchange listing, official contract address, or confirmed access route.

-• Audits, developer documentation, mainnet information, or public integration details become available.
+• Independent audits, developer documentation, mainnet launch information, or public integration details become available.

 Older pages should not be silently treated as current.
-When an important fact changes, the relevant article should update the page date and explain the new source or evidence where appropriate.
+When an important fact changes, the relevant article should update the page date and note the new source or evidence where appropriate.

 Corrections and limitations

 CryptoWisdomHub is built from public information.
 That means some conclusions are necessarily provisional.
-If a page labels something as unknown, unverified, or claimed, that is not an accusation; it is a statement about the current evidence available to readers.
+If a page labels something as unknown, unverified, or claimed, that is not an accusation; it is a statement about the current state of the evidence available to readers.

 FAQ

-No. CryptoWisdomHub is independent and is not affiliated with, endorsed by, or operated by the official Aeredium project.
+No. CryptoWisdomHub is independent and is not affiliated with, endorsed by, or operated by any project it covers.
+All research is based on publicly available sources.

 Why does the site use cautious language?